We've Got Your Wings

 Learning to fly will change your life forever, while opening up a world of possibilities to you….and the exhilarating sensation of flight is more fun than you ever imagined!
 You’re confidence will soar as you master challenging skills.
 Imagine flying to a nearby community for breakfast or dinner, following your favorite team to away games, and taking your friends or family on a weekend getaway and still having plenty of weekend left to enjoy!

 If you’re ready to begin flight training, call us to schedule your first lesson.
-He’s here to help answer your questions and teach you to become a safe and well trained pilot.
+We are here to help answer your questions and teach you to become a safe and well trained pilot.

-At JCFS our private flight and ground school lessons work together for maximum retention.
+At Jefferson City Flying Service our private flight and ground school lessons work together for maximum retention.
 Almost every lesson will begin with ground instruction followed by a flight.
 You’ll learn flight rules and regulations, flight planning, navigation, radio procedures, weather, flight safety, airports, aeronautical charts, airspace and air traffic control services including the use of radar.